 What Can I Get from a Class Action?

-Honda Odyssey drivers say they’ve experienced issues when trying to accelerate from a stop, merging into traffic, driving uphill and changing gears at low speeds.
+Honda Odyssey, Passport, Ridgeline and Pilot drivers say they’ve experienced issues when trying to accelerate from a stop, merging into traffic, driving uphill and changing gears at low speeds.

 Specifically, they’ve reported the following issues with their transmissions: